xiaogit00/covalent-docs/docs/content/service-providers/index.md

 ---
-title: Service Partners
+title: Service Providers
 order: 8
 ---

-# Service Partners
+# Service Providers
 Covalent is pleased to partner with industry-leading service providers offering complementary services to help host, manage and expand our best-in-class API.

 ## Infrastructure